Doug Ellis the Photographer in Montreal

 What is the trait you most deplore in yourself?

 Distractibility and Forgetfulness.
-Losing things.
+Creating clutter and losing things.

 What is the trait you most deplore in others?